routingblog/arbitration/content/docs/arbitration_legal.md

 {{< /details >}}

 1. Gilles, M. (2016).
 The Day Doctrine Died: Private Arbitration and the End of Law.
 UNIVERSITY OF ILLINOIS LAW REVIEW, 2016(2).
+1. Drahozal, C. R. (n.d.).
+In Defense of Southland: Reexamining the Legislative History of the Federal Arbitration Act. (unread)

 ## Position Papers or Private Groups